Revisiting Softmax Masking: Stop Gradient for Enhancing Stability in Replay-based Continual Learning: Experimental Results

-\paragraph{Masked Softmax in Continual Learning} As illustrated in Table~\ref{tab:experiment_contid_learning_avg_acc} and~\ref{tab:experiment_contid_learning_avg_forget}, our method performed better than most experiments, especially in scenarios with low buffer sizes and more complex datasets: buffer size set to 200 in S-CIFAR100 and S-Tiny-ImageNet.
-Even in task-incremental learning, the masked replay method consistently outperformed all experiments, indicating that the masked softmax effectively maintains previously trained information by alleviating the inter-task interference.
+\paragraph{Results and Analyses.} As illustrated in~\autoref{tab:experiment_contid_learning_avg_acc} and~\autoref{tab:experiment_contid_learning_avg_forget}, our method has outperformed in both class-incremental learning and task-incremental learning.
+In class-incremental learning, our approach also showed superior performance in most cases, particularly in scenarios with low buffer sizes and more complex datasets (refer to buffer size set to 200 in S-CIFAR100 and S-Tiny-ImageNet in~\autoref{tab:experiment_contid_learning_avg_acc}).
+Even in task-incremental learning, the masked replay method consistently outperformed in all experiments.
+This indicates that the masked softmax effectively maintains previously trained information by alleviating inter-task interference.

-\paragraph{Zero-memory Replay based Continual Learning} As illustrated in Table~\ref{tab:experiment_contid_learning_nomem_avg_acc} and~\ref{tab:experiment_contid_learning_nomem_avg_forget}, our method consistently outperformed in all datasets.
-In rows 2 and 3 of Table~\ref{tab:experiment_contid_learning_nomem_avg_acc}, the CFGM exhibits improvement when there is no replay sample.
-This suggests that CFGM is effective in retaining previously trained information by generating augmented input samples that might be closer to the classes in previous tasks.
+\paragraph{Distillation with Masked Softmax is Dangerous.} As shown in~\autoref{tab:experiment_contid_learning_avg_acc} and~\autoref{tab:experiment_contid_learning_avg_forget}, the use of masked softmax with negative infinity significantly improves model stability, especially when used with ER.
+However, when used with knowledge distillation, the performance of most cases has decreased compared to the baseline, even lower than MSER, where there is no danger due to distillation (refer to MSDER++($m$=-$\infty$)).

+\paragraph{Control Model Stability by Masking Value Adjustment.} As shown in~\autoref{tab:experiment_contid_learning_avg_acc}, in particular, this danger stands out in simple and low buffer size settings.
+However, when the masking value is set to -1, the performance of most models improves.
+Therefore, we conclude that controlling the masking value is helpful in mitigating the extreme increase in model stability.